COMM 102. Introduction to Communication. 3 Credits.

 Introduction to the various styles and forms required to effectively write content for existing and emerging media platforms, including the fundamentals of public relations, advertising, and reporting.
 F,S,SS.

 COMM 206.
 Digital Communication: Fundamentals.
 3 Credits.

 An introduction to the theory and practice of digital communication for print, online and mobile media.
 Course emphasis is on a holistic approach to digital design including both theoretical knowledge and software expertise.
 Course involves creating a series of portfolio-ready digital artifacts.
 F.

 Introduces fundamental concepts of communication between individuals.
 Explores aspects of self expression and relationship communication.
 To give insights into the dynamics of interpersonal communication.
 To aid in the understanding of how people present themselves to other people, and how others perceive them in return.
 F,S,SS.

-Professional techniques of news gathering, editing, source analysis and information dissemination for diverse mass media audiences utilizing traditional and new technologies and methods.
+Professional techniques of news gathering, editing, source analysis, and information dissemination.
+Explores the potential for diverse and evolving technologies and platforms to deliver news content in a connected world.
 Prerequisites: COMM 200 or instructor consent.
-F.
+F,S.